Explore-And-Match: Bridging Proposal-Based and Proposal-Free With Transformer for Sentence Grounding in Videos: Introduction

-In this work, we present a new video grounding paradigm named \textbf{explore-and-match}, which integrates the strengths of the two aforementioned approaches by formulating video grounding as a direct set prediction problem.
-Our method keeps the use of proposals while flexibly predicting timespans.
-Also, it eliminates time-consuming pre- and post-processing via a direct set prediction.
-A conceptual comparison of our approach with two approaches is shown in~\figref{fig:teaser}.
-To solve video grounding as a set prediction problem, we introduce an end-to-end trainable model called \vidgtr based on the transformer encoder-decoder architecture~\cite{vaswani2017attention}.
-The primary ingredients of \vidgtr are bipartite set matching and parallel decoding with a small set of learnable proposals.
-We refer to trainable positional encodings as \textit{learnable proposals} that are transformed in parallel into timespans by the transformer decoder.
+In this work, we present a new NLVG paradigm named \textit{\enm} that combines the strengths of the two mainstream approaches by formulating NLVG as a direct set prediction problem.
+Our method keeps the use of proposals while flexibly predicting time segments.
+Also, it avoids time-consuming pre-processing and post-processing via a direct set prediction.
+A conceptual comparison of our approach with two previous approaches is shown in~\figref{fig:comparison}.
+To solve NLVG as a set prediction problem, we design an end-to-end trainable model called \lvtr based on the transformer encoder-decoder architecture~\cite{vaswani2017attention}.
+The primary ingredients of \lvtr are bipartite set matching and parallel decoding with a small set of learnable proposals~\footnote{We refer to trainable positional encodings as \textit{learnable proposals} that are transformed into time segments by the transformer decoder.}.
 To train all learnable proposals in parallel, we adopt the Hungarian algorithm~\cite{kuhn1955hungarian} to find the optimal bipartite matching (\ie, paired in a way that minimizes the matching cost) between ground truths and predictions.
 This guarantees that each target has a unique match during training.
 The self-attention mechanism of the transformer enables all elements in an input sequence to interact with one another, making transformer architecture particularly suitable for certain constraints of set prediction, such as suppressing duplicate predictions.
-By design, \vidgtr allows us to forgo the use of manually-designed components (\eg, temporal anchors, windows) that encode prior knowledge into the video grounding pipelines.
-Furthermore, learnable proposals can interact with visual-linguistic representations as well as themselves to directly output the final timespan predictions in a single pass.
+By design, \lvtr allows us to forgo the use of manually-designed components (\eg, temporal anchors, windows) that encode prior knowledge into the NLVG pipelines.
+Furthermore, learnable proposals can interact with visual-linguistic representations as well as themselves to directly output the final time segment predictions in a single run.